mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ```
 The resulting active and reactive power flows at each "from" bus end are stored as the vectors ``\mathbf{P}_{\text{i}} = [P_{ij}]`` and ``\mathbf{Q}_{\text{i}} = [Q_{ij}],`` respectively, and can be retrieved using the following commands:
 ```@repl PowerFlowSolution
-𝐏ᵢ = powers.branch.from.active
+𝐏ᵢ = model.power.from.active
-𝐐ᵢ = powers.branch.from.reactive
+𝐐ᵢ = model.power.from.reactive
 ```

 ---